 Indicates the percentage of the difference between the old values and new values

-Hourly: compare with last 24H hourly average
+Hourly: compare last hour with last 24H’s hourly average

-Daily: compare with last week's average daily
+Daily: compare last 24 hours with last 7 day’s average daily

 How to interpret this indicator?